Y chromosome: XYY

 finding a higher than expected number of patients to have an extra Y chromosome.
 The authors of this study wondered "whether an extra Y chromosome predisposes its carriers to unusually aggressive behaviour", and this conjecture "framed the next fifteen years of research on the human Y chromosome".

 Through studies over the next decade, this conjecture was shown to be incorrect: the elevated crime rate of XYY males is due to lower median intelligence and not increased aggression, and increased height was the only characteristic that could be reliably associated with XYY males.
 The "criminal karyotype" concept is therefore inaccurate.

+There are also XXXY syndrome and XXXXY syndrome.

 Rare

-The following Y-chromosome-linked diseases are rare, but notable because of their elucidating of the nature of the Y chromosome.
+The following Y-chromosome-linked diseases are rare, but notable because of their elucidation of the nature of the Y chromosome.

 More than two Y chromosomes

-Greater degrees of Y chromosome polysomy (having more than one extra copy of the Y chromosome in every cell, e.g., XYYY) are considerably more rare.
-The extra genetic material in these cases can lead to skeletal abnormalities, dental abnormalities, decreased IQ, delayed development, and respiratory issues, but the severity features of these conditions are variable.
+Greater degrees of Y chromosome polysomy (having more than one extra copy of the Y chromosome in every cell, e.g., XYYY) are considerably rarer.
+The extra genetic material in these cases can lead to skeletal abnormalities, dental abnormalities, decreased IQ, delayed development, and respiratory issues, but the severity of these conditions is variable.

 XX male syndrome

-XX male syndrome occurs when there has been a recombination in the formation of the male gametes, causing the SRY portion of the Y chromosome to move to the X chromosome.
-When such an X chromosome contributes to the child, the development will lead to a male, because of the SRY gene.
+XX male syndrome occurs due to a genetic recombination in the formation of the male gametes, causing the SRY portion of the Y chromosome to move to the X chromosome.
+When such an X chromosome is present in a zygote, male gonads develop because of the SRY gene.

 Genetic genealogy

 In human genetic genealogy (the application of genetics to traditional genealogy), use of the information contained in the Y chromosome is of particular interest because, unlike other chromosomes, the Y chromosome is passed exclusively from father to son, on the patrilineal line.
-Mitochondrial DNA, maternally inherited to both sons and daughters, is used in an analogous way to trace the matrilineal line.
+Mitochondrial DNA, maternally inherited by both sons and daughters, is used in an analogous way to trace the matrilineal line.